 A Great Way to Save on Airfare and Earn Free Flights

 The Gold Delta SkyMiles® Credit Card from American Express makes it easy to save on Delta flights, starting right away with the intro bonus.
-After spending $3,000 within the first 4 months of account opening, you’ll earn 60,000 bonus miles (limited time offer expires on 9/19/2018).
+After spending $1,000 within the first 3 months of account opening, you’ll earn 30,000 bonus miles and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 Most people will earn this with groceries alone.
 After that, you’ll earn one mile per every eligible dollar spent on your everyday purchases and two miles for every eligible dollar spent on Delta flights or in-flight amenities like food and entertainment.
 And there’s no limit to how many miles you can earn.

 You also get additional perks like priority boarding and a free checked bag.
 That will save you $50 per flight and if you travel often, it’s likely to save you hundreds of dollars per year.

 If you frequently stay at Starwood Hotels, you can build your rewards even faster.
 When you sign up for the Crossover Rewards Program, you’ll earn Delta SkyMiles® every time you stay at a Starwood Hotel — as well as Starpoints® every time you fly with Delta.

 - Great rewards program.
 Earn one mile per eligible dollar spent on everyday purchases, like gas or groceries, and two miles per every eligible dollar spent on Delta purchases.
 These miles can be redeemed for travel with Delta or one of its 15-plus airline partners.
 And the best part is: There’s no limit to how much you can earn.

 - Welcome bonus.
 With this card, you will earn 30,000 Bonus Miles after you spend $1,000 in purchases within the first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 Terms Apply.